-Guatemala, a Central American country south of Mexico is not just home to 17 million people but are surrounded by volcanoes, rain forests and other ancient sites.
-59,3% of the population lives below the poverty line of which 23% of the nation lives in extreme poverty.
+Guatemala, a Central American country south of Mexico is not just home to 17 million people but is surrounded by volcanoes, rain forests and other ancient sites.
+59.3% of the population lives below the poverty line, of which 23% of the nation lives in extreme poverty.

 A typical Guatemalan Day

 On a typical day in Guatemala you will see an active volcano in the background.

 It is on such a day where we meet our gracious hosts and country leaders: pastors Luissi and Eleazar.
 They have gathered more than 40 fearless church planters.
 The stories that emerged from their own transformation through the Harvesters training were phenomenal!

 It was the story of pastor Hugo that touched our hearts and gave hope to many struggling pastors.
 His story is so transformational that many shed tears as he was sharing it!